ARTICLES

 Girl with Gardenia taitensis wreath.
 Photo by Tahiti Tourisme on @laboutiquedumonoi

-During the Victorian era, Gardenias were highly valued in floral arrangements, often worn as corsages or included in bouquets to convey secret messages.
-Their pristine white petals symbolized purity and refinement, making them a popular choice for special occasions.
+During the Victorian times, Gardenia flowers were highly valued in floral arrangements, often worn as corsages or included in bouquets to convey secret messages.
+The pristine petals of the white Gardenia symbolized innocence, purity and refinement, making them a popular choice for special occasions.

 The Gardenia is rich in meaning, often associated with purity, love, and trust.
 Giving someone a Gardenia can signify a strong bond, whether romantic or platonic, as a token of loyalty and deep connection.
 No wonder they are a wedding staple flower.
 In many cultures, Gardenias were historically given to express unspoken affection to a secret love as a language of love.